Tips for Planning a Successful Corporate Brewery Tour

 Select a tour that works best for your group:

-We have a variety of full-day and half-day options, including combination packages with activities like a Brisbane River Cruise or axe throwing!
+We have a variety of full-day and half-day options, including combination packages with activities like a go-karting, axe throwing, or virtual reality!
 Once you’ve decided on this, you can then narrow down your options.
-Each tour has a customised layout perfect for beer education, tasting and appreciation!
+Each tour has a customised layout perfect for beer (or spirits) education, tasting and appreciation!